 Despite having a strong meditation practice and experiencing clear meditative ‘states’ I had to finally witness these blind ‘stages’.
 I started to see the huge cost this was having to me and others.
 This was immensely healing as I began to see how these unseen ‘stage’ related patterns drove so many unhelpful and unhappy patterns in my life.

 Time and Location

-Each of the four weekly classes in this online course will be video streamed live at 7:30pm MST.
+Each of the four weekly Sunday morning classes in this online course will be video streamed live from 9am-10:30am Mountain Time.
 The recording will be available for one week after each class.
 There will also be a Sunday participatory workshop from 3-4:30 pm Mountain time.